ryanczm/Analytic-Musings/Experience.md

     <div>
         <h3> Trading Analyst [at] Commodity Hedge Fund</h3>
         <p>
-        Thanks to OOTT, I am currently working remotely as a trading analyst for a Swiss commodity hedge fund, looking at shiptracking & weather data to extract possible trading signals on energy and ags for lower freq quantamental strats.
+        Thanks to OOTT, I am currently working remotely as a trading analyst for a Swiss commodity hedge fund, looking at shiptracking flows & weather data to extract possible trading signals on energy and ags for lower freq quantamental strats.
+I am also working on minor, incremental aspects of the codebase, like scraping fundamental data and market data processing.
         </p>
     </div>
 </div>